Zubax/kocherga/README.md

 #include <kocherga_serial.hpp>  // Pick the transports you need.
 #include <kocherga_can.hpp>     // In this example we are using Cyphal/serial + Cyphal/CAN.

-/// Maximum possible size of the application image for your platform. static constexpr std::size_t MaxAppSize = 1024 * 1024;

 int main()
 {
     // Check if the application has passed any arguments to the bootloader via shared RAM.